-Concerning and enhancing the setural These elements are seen as used important, having a high priority by the level Conserving and enhancing the natural environment and reducing pollution; using land of lesser environmental value.
+Conserving and enhancing the natural environment and reducing pollution; using land of lesser environmental value.
 These elements are seen as very important, having a high priority by the local community.
 Polices in the NDP seek to protect and enhance the landscape and natural environment and will supplement Herefordshire Local Plan Core Strategy local distinctiveness policies.
 Appropriate Core Strategy policies covering pollution are considered appropriate to the Parish.
 Sites proposed in the NDP have been assessed against a range of relevant environmental criteria, including that relating to agricultural land quality.
 Encourage effective use of land by re- using brownfield land where environmentally acceptable.
 Housing development requirements have been met substantially through planning permissions already granted during or before the preparation of the plan.
-One brownfield site is proposed and another that does not utilise agricultural land.
 Growth and expansion of local businesses is expected to result predominantly from the conversion of rural buildings to workshops and appropriate tourism enterprises where this is environmentally acceptable, to be of appropriate scale and not to affect local amenity, including through the provisions of policies in Herefordshire Local Plan Core Strategy.
 Promote mixed use and encourage multiple benefits from the use of land.
-There are limited development needs that would require mixed developments and Peterstow accommodates a limited range of services and facilities such as a village shop and church hall used as a community meeting space.
-The location in relation to Hereford and the market town of Ross-on-Wye reduces the viability of many services and other land use needs that might be accommodated through a mixed-use scheme.
+There are limited development needs that would require mixed developments and there are few services and facilities - village hall and two public houses.
+The location in relation to Kingsland, Wigmore and Shobdon reduces the viability of many local services as does the location in relation to Leominster and Ludlow.
+There are no other land use needs that might be accommodated through a mixed-use scheme.
 Conserving heritage according to significance and to contribute to quality of life.
-Support is given to this objective through the character analysis of the Peterstow village incorporating an approach promoted by Historic England where the local planning authority has not undertaken a full appraisal.
-The character analysis and inclusion of appropriate criteria for the range of heritage assets present within policies will support Herefordshire Local Plan Core Strategy polices LD3 and LD4.
+Support is given to this objective through the protection of designated assets, including utilising advice from Historic England.
 Manage pattern of growth to make fullest use of sustainable transport measures and focus significant development in locations that are or can be made sustainable.
 The Plan has little opportunity to contribute in any meaningful way to this objective.
 The matter has to be addressed at the strategic level and it is assumed that Herefordshire Council's rural development strategy and policy provides support for this objective through the levels of development being promoted in rural communities.
 A number of broad initiatives are however referred to as requested by Herefordshire Local Plan Core Strategy policy SS4.
 Support local strategies for improving health, social and cultural well-being The Plan can only address a limited number of such matters given its sparse rural nature.
-Support is given to efforts to retain and expand local services and facilities, and Peterstow Common is protected as Local Green Space partly in view of its value as a recreation and informal leisure area.
+Support is given to efforts to retain and expand local services and facilities, including public rights of way, and a number of areas are protected as Local Green Space.